BASSENDEAN BOYS – Holding, Maconachie, Archie McIntosh, Tiny Lear, Bill Stuart & Wally Worth

 And about Tanbaya Hospital Camp run by Dr. Bruce Hunt

 Harold Bernard ‘Tiny’ Lear WX7043 b.
 Midland Junction 1919 was close mates with Maconachie and McIntosh having grown up in Bassendean.
-Lear was in ‘E’ Company as was Holding and Lear sailed from Singapore with ‘E’ Force to Borneo in 1943.
+Lear sailed from Singapore with ‘E’ Force to Borneo in 1943.
 Although ‘B’ and ‘E’ Forces were at Sandakan No. 1 and No. 3 – communication was forbidden and punishable.
-Lear and Maconachie would have been quickly aware of each other’s presence at Sandakan.
+Lear and Maconachie would have been aware of each other’s presence at Sandakan.
 The Australians communicated by various means.
+Towards the last year the two Camps were combined.

 All Australians were combined at Sandakan No. 1 Camp on 17 Oct 1943.